public-activity/public_activity/README.md

 ### i18n

-Translations are used by  methods `#text` or `#render` on Activity instance (the latter iff a view file is not present) and should be put in your locale `.yml` files.
+Translations are used by  methods `#text` or `#render` on Activity instance (the latter if a view file is not present) and should be put in your locale `.yml` files.
 Example structure:

 ```yaml
 activity: